 The work of FOSJ is greatly appreciated by all at the school.
 Governors and Staff wish to encourage all parents to join regular meetings and functions.
-The FOSJ has committed funds to enhance I.C.T. in the school and to further develop the school building including the development of a staging area in the School Hall.
+The FOSJ has committed funds in the past to enhance I.C.T. in the school and to further develop the school building including the development of a staging area in the School Hall.